kbfngg/uefn/README.md

 ******

 > [!NOTE]
-> Some of the following sections are collapsed and must to be expanded first.
+> Some of the following sections are collapsed and must be expanded first.

 ******